crobinso/crobinso.github.io/content/059-qemusystem-vs-qemusession.md

 qemu:///system is completely fine for big apps like oVirt and Openstack that require admin access to the virt hosts anyways.

 virt-manager largely defaults to qemu:///system because that's what it has always done, and that default long precedes qemu-bridge-helper.
-We could switch but it would just trade one set of issues for another. virt-manager [can]{.underline} be used with qemu:///session though (or any URI for that matter).
+We could switch but it would just trade one set of issues for another. virt-manager <u>can</u> be used with qemu:///session though (or any URI for that matter).

 libguestfs uses qemu:///session since it avoids all the permission issues and the VM appliance doesn't really care about networking.